 The implication of this theory is that the Party knows better what lies in the genuine interests of society, and what constitutes the will of society, than society itself, and once the spirit of the Party is incarnated in the will of one man, Marxism-Leninism comes to mean the dictatorship of one man over the proletariat.
 Thus Marx’s hypothesis that the working class has a privileged knowledge of the final purpose of history culminates in the assertion that Comrade Stalin is always right.

-The real interests of society, the true course of history, and the inner workings of the system of oppression–these are known only to the vanguard.
-With this special knowledge comes political authority.
-Only members of this egalitarian elite can say what must be done to liberate humanity.
-They are, as Kolakowski said, “vested with the right, indeed the duty” to do whatever they deem necessary to this end.
-The rest of us cannot appeal their judgments, because we lack their superior insight.
-Our objections merely reveal our ignorance of oppression, or our complicity in it.
+The real interests of society, the true course of history, and the inner workings of oppression—these were only known in full to the enlightened vanguard.
+Only members of this egalitarian elite could truly say what must be done to liberate humanity.
+They were, as Kolakowski said, “vested with the right, indeed the duty” to do whatever they deemed necessary to achieve this end.
+No one else was in a position to challenge their judgments, because everyone else lacked their epistemic authority.
+The objections of their critics merely revealed an ignorance of oppression, or a complicity in it.

-Of course, an elite to end all elites is a self-defeating absurdity.
-But that is what we should expect from this utopian project.
-As Kolakowski warned elsewhere, there is no honest way to resolve the contradictions of communism.
+An elite to end all elites is a self-defeating absurdity.
+It is also what we should expect from utopian projects of the left.
+Because as Kolakowski warned elsewhere, there is no honest way to resolve the contradictions of communism.